satsie/bitcoin-notez/bitcoin-core-development/git-guide.md

     2. Create new data structures and methods for accessing them
     3. Update business logic to use new data structures
     4. Add tests

+## Editing specific commits

+Once feedback starts flowing, there's a good chance you'll want to edit specific commits.
+This is especially great for small changes that are unlikely to cause downstream conflicts like code comments, new tests, and slight modifications to variable names.

+One way to do this is to make your changes as normal, creating a new commit.
+Then you'll squash that new commit into a specific one in your history.

+First, make your changes as you would for any normal commit.
+Next find the hash of the commit that you need to change.
+You can use the GitHub UI or `git log --oneline master..`

+Add the changes to the staging area: `git add $some_file_name`

+Once in the staging area, use `git commit --fixup $some_commit_hash`.
+This will create a new commit that fixes up another one <TODO: check the git docs for a better description of this>

+Since we have a new commit with the edits, we need to rebase so it gets applied to the original one.

+At this point you may need to do a `git stash` to temporarily get any unstaged code out of the way.
+The working directory needs to be clean in order for a rebase to work.

+Count the number of commits again: `git log --oneline master.. | wc -l`

+Rebase: `git rebase -i --autosquash HEAD~${number_of_commits}` This will open up an interactive rebase flow.
+The default settings should be good and you shouldn't need to do anything special here.

+Lastly push up the changes with a `git push -f`!

 # Appendix